nikhilgusain/nikhilgusain/README.md

 - 🎓 Computer Science Engineering student
 - 📊 Focused on **Data Science** and **DSA**
-- 🔧 Currently working on real-world datasets like **Netflix Ratings**
+- 🔧 Currently working on real-world datasets like **Netflix Content**
 - 🧠 Interested in Psychology, Quantum Physics, and Spirituality
 - 💪 Balancing data science with discipline, and self-growth